DanielLSM/droid/README.md

 ## Development

 ### !Important Notice for Windows Users!
-Run ´´´fix_windows_symlink.bat``` with administrative privileges, to make windows recognise the neodroid symlink in the unity  project of this repository.
+Run ```fix_windows_symlink.bat``` with administrative privileges, to make windows recognise the neodroid symlink in the unity  project of this repository.
 If on any other platform you should be fine.

 # To Do's
 - [ ] Server side memory hash table for large environment state spaces (raw poses and bodies are never send to the learning agent but instead a hash value is send, for dictionary look ups on the server).